rosenpass/rosenpass/readme.md

 [^libsodium]: https://doc.libsodium.org/
 [^wg]: https://www.wireguard.com/
 [^pqwg]: https://eprint.iacr.org/2020/379
-[^pqwg-statedis]: Unless supplied with a pre-shared-key, but this defeates the purpose of a key exchange protocol
+[^pqwg-statedis]: Unless supplied with a pre-shared-key, but this defeats the purpose of a key exchange protocol
 [^wg-statedis]: https://lists.zx2c4.com/pipermail/wireguard/2021-August/006916.htmlA

 # Getting Rosenpass

-Rosenpass is packaged for more and more distros, maybe also for the distro of your choice?
+Rosenpass is packaged for more and more distributions, maybe also for the distribution of your choice?

 [![Packaging status](https://repology.org/badge/vertical-allrepos/rosenpass.svg)](https://repology.org/project/rosenpass/versions)